simar437/Distributed-Election-System-Paxos/readme.md

 ### Test 10
 Only acceptors running.

-Note: Using test_runner.sh is runnning all the tests.
+Note: Using test_runner.sh is runnning all the tests, and make terminated lines may appear while testing as it being killed in test cases.